 Why do we need it?

 We use the information to assess if you have the right to appeal, and if you do, to manage the appeals process.
-This includes making details of the appeal, including evidence you supply, to the parties to the appeal, the administration service and the adjudicators.
+This includes making details of the appeal, including evidence you supply, available to the parties to the appeal, the administration service and the adjudicators.
 It also includes keeping an online statutory register of appeals, which contains the name of the appellant, vehicle registration mark, contravention details and appeal decision with reasons.
 We may also use your data from time to time to improve the services that we deliver.

 Who do we share your information with?

-Your information will be shared with enforcement authority against whose penalty charge notice you are appealing.
+Your information will be shared with the enforcement authority against whose penalty charge notice you are appealing or have appealed.
 It will be shared with the adjudicator (themselves a data controller) who decides your case.
 It may be shared with the Driver and Vehicle Licensing Agency (DVLA) to establish who the registered keep of the contravening vehicle.
-We will also share it with our contractor, Northgate Public Service Ltd, which provides our appeals management system and back office functions.
+We will also share it with our contractor, NEC Software Solutions, which provides our appeals management system and back office functions.

 The tribunal does not transfer data outside of the European Union, with one exception.
 The statutory register is viewable from non-EU countries.